 Several studies have shown that bilinguals are more creative, good at multitasking, have better memories, and solve better.

-It trains your brain to learn things faster, think efficiently, be a critical thinker.
+It trains your brain to learn things faster, think efficiently, and be a critical thinker.

-The Polish language also increases your cognitive abilities, makes your brain flexible.
-It also works towards strengthening your brain’s natural ability to focus.
+The Polish language also increases cognitive abilities and makes the brain flexible.
+It also strengthens the brain’s natural ability to focus.

 These are just some of the incentives for you to learn Polish.